davidhealey/waistline/README.md

 <h4>Usage Data</h4>

-<p> Usage data is collected only when a product barcode is scanned is the barcode number.
+<p>Usage data is collected only when a product barcode is scanned is the barcode number.

 <h2>Use of Data</h2>

-<p>WaistLine uses the collected data for various purposes:</p>
+<p>Waistline uses the collected data for various purposes:</p>
 The barcode number which is the only data collected when using the waistline app is used to fetch product information from the internet.

 <h2>Security Of Data</h2>